Diego & Glot

-Diego and Glot (sometimes stylized as Diego & Glot; Diego y Glot) is a Chilean animated series created by Claudio Kreutzberger in 2005, with the collaboration of Sebastián Correa and José Tomás Correa of CuboNegro studios, for Canal 13.
+Diego and Glot (sometimes stylized as Diego & Glot; Diego y Glot) is a Chilean animated series created by Claudio Kreutzberger, nephew of Don Francisco, in 2005, with the collaboration of Sebastián Correa and José Tomás Correa of CuboNegro studios, for Canal 13.
 Diego and Glot is the first hand-draw animation TV series made in Chile since the Condorito shorts in the 1980s (excluding Villa Dulce, which was released before Diego and Glot, but it was made with CGI).
 Satirical humor, cultural references and real famous public people of the country is recurrently featured in the show.

 Since its debut on September 3, 2005 the show aired two seasons consisting of 20 episodes.
 In 2005, CuboNegro announced that they were working on a feature-length film, though a film was never released.

 Overview

 Diego y Glot takes place in Santiago, Chile and shows the Plá Perez, a dysfunctional family center on the youngest child, Diego Plá, and his pet, a green quiltro dog named Glot.
 Original creator Claudio Kreutzberger designed Diego and Glot as a "reflection of the modern Chilean youth".